A Bit of History

 It soon became obvious that it would be a shame to delete all reference to a 'trip' once it had happened, so an Archive page was created as a means of summarising all the trips in chronological order.
 This page became very long and has now been sub-divided.

 In 2004 Martin left full time employment.
 His plan was to 'wind down' doing some part-time accountancy work and, if possible, accompany people on trips that they would pay for, under the 'Topwalks' banner, the name of a web domain he had purchased earlier that year.
-Whilst Topwalks has traded on a break even basis mainly for friends and relatives, the trips originally envisaged have not got off the ground, largely due to a lack of marketing.
+Whilst Topwalks traded briefly on a break even basis mainly for friends and relatives, the trips originally envisaged never got off the ground, largely due to a lack of marketing and the rather greater rewards from a little accountancy consultancy.

 In the summer of 2004 the website proved invaluable for keeping in touch as we spent two months backpacking across the Pyrenees on the HRP (Haute Randonnée Pyrenéenne).
 We didn't recognise the term at the time, but we 'blogged' our way across using a mobile phone and helpful children back in the UK.
 Many of our friends followed our progress.
-Martin used a similar technique on his first TGO Challenge walk across Scotland earlier this year.
+Martin used a similar technique on his first TGO Challenge walk across Scotland in 2007.

-All this has resulted in the 'Mountainview' site outgrowing the small amount of web space allowed by our original email provider, which has changed hands several times and now concentrates on the bigger business end of the market.
+All this resulted in the 'Mountainview' site outgrowing the small amount of web space allowed by our original email provider, which changed hands several times and now concentrates on the bigger business end of the market.
 So, given that we were running topwalks.com with just one active page, it made sense to transfer the 'Mountainview Trips' pages to that site, with a link to the commercial element of that site (should anyone ever want to pay us for accompanying them!).
-[As of November 2007, the bus has been sold as the 'commercial' side of things has never taken off, so the link has been removed.]
+[The 'bus', a Renault Espace, was sold in 2007 as the 'commercial' side of things never took off, so the link has been removed.]

-Our email address also changes - to (anything) @topwalks.com.
+Our email address also changed - to (anything) @topwalks.com.

 Enjoy the outdoors.